Bachelor of Arts in Management – Online Program

 The Hiram College Bachelor’s degree in Management is offered in the context of the liberal arts tradition.
-Managers are essentially decision makers who must possess the ability to reason clearly and to express themselves effectively.
+Managers are decision-makers who must be able to reason clearly and express themselves effectively.
 Courses required for the management program strengthen students’ skills and enable them to pursue professional interests in management and business.
-The management major prepares students for leadership positions in for profit and not for profit settings, including a wide range of industry, financial, governmental and healthcare organizations.
+The management major prepares students for leadership positions in for-profit and not-for-profit settings, including a wide range of industry, financial, governmental, and healthcare organizations.

 Parallel LCCC Programs

-- Students should try to apply the semester prior to their desired term, but specific dates wise they can apply at anytime during that window.
+- Students should try to apply the semester before their desired term, but specific dates-wise, they can apply at any time during that window.

-- If a transfer student has taken a very low amount of credits, we may ask for the high school transcript as supplementary material for the purpose of review,
+- If a transfer student has taken a very low amount of credits, we may ask for the high school transcript as supplementary material for review,

 - Require collegiate transcripts from all institutions attended.